yoonc5536/computer_vision/README.md

-# computer_vision
-List of project:
+# Academic project:

+This repository contains all projects and assignments that are done from Binghamton University and Georgia Technology of Institution.

+# Binghamton University:
-1. 2015 Undergraduate summer research internship: Real-time Robust Person Detection and Tracking
+2015 Undergraduate summer research internship: Real-time Robust Person Detection and Tracking
+-	This project